ESC-BV/FluentEmail.Graph/README.md

 - The mail is sent
   using [message: send](https://docs.microsoft.com/en-us/graph/api/message-send?view=graph-rest-1.0&tabs=http).

+⚠️BREAKING: The `Mail.ReadWrite` permission is required when adding attachments.

 [Microsoft Docs on using the Graph API to send large attachments](https://docs.microsoft.com/en-us/graph/outlook-large-attachments?tabs=csharp)

-REMOVED: Unfortunately, the Microsoft Graph API `Send` method does not have a `SaveSentItems` argument like the `SendMail` method that was previously used.
+⚠️REMOVED: Unfortunately, the Microsoft Graph API `Send` method does not have a `SaveSentItems` argument like the `SendMail` method that was previously used.
 The `SaveSentItems` option has been removed and there is no way to disable this anymore. ( See [Link 1](https://docs.microsoft.com/en-us/answers/questions/337574/graph-sdk-i-want-to-send-the-saved-draft-mail-but.html)